Environmental guidance for your business in Northern Ireland & Scotland

 The Scottish Environment Protection Agency (SEPA) is the enforcing body for damage or risk of damage, to the water environment or land.

 Scottish Natural Heritage is the enforcing body for damage, or risk of damage, to protected species and habitats in the non-marine environment.

-Marine Scotland is the enforcing body for damage, or risk of damage, to protected species and natural habitats in the marine environment and marine waters (from Summer 2015).
+Marine Scotland is the enforcing body for damage, or risk of damage, to protected species and natural habitats in the marine environment and marine waters.

 If your activities cause environmental damage you must:

 People who may be affected by possible damage can also report damage:

 Remediation of environmental damage means returning the environment as a whole to the condition it would have been in if the damage had not occurred.

 Remediation must include primary remediation, which is work to repair the damaged site itself.
 If the primary remediation does not fully restore the damaged site then you may also need to carry out compensatory and complementary remediation.

 Compensatory remediation is work to offset the loss of natural resources from the time you caused the damage to the time you fully remediate the damaged site.